-Deep sea fishing- Both half- and full-day trips can be set up through a local provider.
-Diani’s fishing spots include the world-renowned Pemba Channel, where a good mix of species is in residence – black marlin, red snapper, yellow fin tuna, and dorado.
+Deep-sea fishing- Both half- and full-day trips can be set up through a local provider.
+Diani’s fishing spots include the world-renowned Pemba Channel, where a good mix of species is in residence – black marlin, red snapper, yellowfin tuna, and dorado.

 Dhow excursions- Why not make for Wasini Island and the Kisite National Marine Reserve, on a traditional dhow?
-Once at the reserve, you could do a little snorkelling in the crystal-clear waters, and the experience also involves a Swahili picnic featuring fresh seafood!
+Once at the reserve, you could do a little snorkeling in the crystal-clear waters, and the experience also involves a Swahili picnic featuring fresh seafood!